Professional Development League: Division 1

 An under-18 league for EPPP Category 1 academies was formed alongside the formation of the Professional Development League in 2012.
-Known as the U18 Premier League, the competition is split into two regional divisions.
+Known as the U18 Premier League, the competition is split into two regional divisions (North and South).
 The two winners of each division contest the final to determine the overall champions.
-Winners of the top division qualify for the UEFA Youth League.
+The overall winners also qualify for the UEFA Youth League.